-Most of us learned as kids that we should respect another person’s personal space, which should be about the distance of our arms stretched, I would say.
-But other cultures have a different concept of personal space, and so does the Latin American culture.
-Personal space is a lot harder to attain, it seems, because most Latin Americans will give you at the most one foot.
-Don’t get confused, they do not have hearing problems or are trying to hit on you or kiss you, it’s their way of interacting with others.
+Most of us learned as kids that we should respect another person’s personal space.
+This depends a bit on how well you know someone but for strangers, it’s polite to stay at about stretched arms distance.
+But this personal space is cultural.
+Therefore, other cultures, even within one country, may have a different concept of personal space.
+So does Peru.
+Personal space is much more limited here and most Peruvians will give you at the most one foot.
+Don’t get confused, they do not have hearing problems or are trying to hit on you or kiss you, it’s their way of interacting.

 9. Being nice just for the heck of it

-Unless you do something very awful, people are just so nice all the time.
+Unless you do something very awful, people are just so nice all the time (except when they’re behind the wheel!).
 You can ask directions to any police officer, he’ll be glad to show you in the right direction (if you understand each other that is).
 Waiters will go out of their way to make sure you go home happy, and they don’t necessarily expect a tip.
 This is my favorite culture shock!

 10. A constant negotiation

-Everywhere you go, you have to constantly negotiate prices and they automatically overcharge you as a ‘gringo’.
+Everywhere you go, you have to constantly negotiate prices.
+In addition, they automatically overcharge you as a ‘gringo’.
 Not only in the taxi, but also on the bus.
 Not only on the market, but also in the laundry place, the flower shop or even in some restaurants.
 Life in Peru is a constant negotiation, especially if you’re a foreigner.
 But… they are nice while trying to overcharge you.

-Living in another country also makes you more aware of your own culture and the amazing thing is that, when you visit or return to your home country, you start noticing and even experiencing these same kinds of culture shocks.
+Living in another country also makes you more aware of your own culture.
+Surprisingly, when you visit or return to your home country, you start noticing and even experiencing these same kinds of culture shocks.
 It really makes you appreciate each culture with its advantages and annoyances.